w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 more efficient and flexible development environment, as the chains are custom-made for a specific purpose.
 With JAM, groundbreaking scalability currently only seen through rollups is brought to the consensus layer.
 Developers no longer need to decide if they build appchains or smart contracts;
 with JAM, they have a flexible and rich environment for both.
 So, in short, there will be L2 scalability without the need for rollup solutions while being fully flexible to build any application.

 ## What are services?

 Services are modules that run on top of JAM.
 One of these services would be, for example, the ChainService.
 This service would implement the parachain logic that is currently enshrined in the Polkadot protocol.
-JAM’s `refine` and `accumulate` phases are generic and provided by these services.
-This will make it possible to implement even more completely permissionless services, such as providing an actor-like framework to run on top of JAM.
+JAM’s `refine` and `accumulate` phases are generic entry points that will be used to implement specific permissionless services.

 ## How does JAM differ from traditional blockchain networks?